solderneer/droid/README.md

-# fourierify
+# droid
-A rust-y program to convert any equation to coefficients using a complex fourier series
+A IK sim of a hexapod.
+Read full blog post and watch the video: https://solderneer.me/letters/droid-project/